Zhou0519/stata-to-python-econometrics/README.md

 built-in import routines, and (2) build fluency in the tools most commonly used in applied economic research and data analysis roles.

+## Project Timeline

+- **Jan 2026 – Feb 2026** — Initial development.
+Built the core
+  pipeline over the winter break, working locally in a Jupyter Notebook.
+The pipeline was fully functional at this stage: it could read raw National Bureau of Statistics exports, detect encoding and delimiter, reshape wide files into a panel, clean and merge indicators, and run an OLS regression.

+- **Jun 2026** — Refactored the code into a reusable Python package, added this documentation and usage examples, and open-sourced the project on GitHub.
+The commit history begins here because the code was developed locally before being uploaded.

 ## Tools Used

 - Python 3.11